Faculty Guide For Student Accommodations

-- LP students have a Learning Lab available for their study time and academic support (Taft 108 and 110)
+- LP students have a Learning Lab available for their study time and academic support in the Taft Building rooms 108 and 110.

-LP welcomes collaboration between Learning Specialists and students’ instructors.
-LP works to support the classroom instructional process.
+Learning Partners welcomes collaboration between Learning Specialists and their students’ instructors.
+Learning Partners works to support the classroom instructional process.

-- The student completes an electronic test proctoring form with the LP administrative assistant (Taft 107) 2 days prior to the scheduled exam, which allows time for LP and the instructor to coordinate test materials.
-If the student fails to do so, the student may test with the instructor, accommodations being provided by the instructor as with any student who has approved accommodations through Accessibility Services.
+- The student completes an electronic test proctoring form with the LP administrative assistant in the Taft Building in room 107 two days before the scheduled exam, allowing the assistant and the instructor to coordinate test materials.
+Failing to do so, the student may test with instructor accommodations like any student who has approved accommodations through Accessibility Services.

 - The test proctor is unavailable to proctor the exam at that time.

-- The student has another class immediately prior to or following the exam that would not allow the student to use the appropriate accommodations (e.g., extended time for testing).
+- The student has another class immediately before or following the exam that would not allow the student to use the appropriate accommodations (e.g., extended time for testing).

-- The instructor provides the exam to the administrative assistant in Taft 107 no later than 8:30 a.m. on the day of the test.
-The administrative assistant keeps the exam until the scheduled proctoring time, always maintaining test security.
+- The instructor provides the exam to the administrative assistant in the Taft Building, room 107, no later than 8:30 a.m. on the day of the test.
+The administrative assistant keeps the exam until the scheduled proctoring time, maintaining test security.

 - When testing, the student will take only permitted materials into the testing room.
-Items not allowed are cell phones, notebooks, book bags, purses, oversized jackets, etc. Personal items may be placed in the office of the learning specialist or administrative assistant.
+The college does not allow cell phones, notebooks, book bags, purses, oversized jackets.
+Students should place personal items in the office of the learning specialist or administrative assistant.

-- The administrative assistant will return the test to the instructor according to the preferred method of return as indicated by the instructor.
-A test that had been sent electronically will be deleted.
+- The administrative assistant will return the exam to the instructor according to the preferred method of return stated in the accommodation.
+The instructor will delete any tests sent electronically.

-To provide students the individualized support and coaching they need to develop their learning skills, realize their academic goals, and work towards becoming successful independent learners.
+Learning Partners’ mission is to provide students with the individualized support and coaching they need to develop their learning skills, realize their academic goals, and become successful independent learners.